Back to Dealfront DigestSales

 • Identifying traffic: Leadfeeder identifies the companies visiting your website.
 It has the highest company recognition rate on the market.

-• Confirming buying intent: Leadfeeder has 50+ behavioral and firmographic filters.
+• Leveraging intent data: Leadfeeder has 50+ behavioral and firmographic filters.
 It qualifies companies based on their firmographic and demographic data.
 This includes information like industry, location, company size, and corporate structure (LLC vs. public corporation vs. private corporation).
 With this data, your software can weed out leads who don’t meet your ideal customer profile.

 • Acquiring contact info: Knowing a company visits your website is one thing.
 But how do you find and contact its decision-makers?
 Leadfeeder has a contact database for filtering decision-makers.
 You can do so based on job title, seniority, and location.
 Leadfeeder has emails, phone numbers, and LinkedIn profiles.
 Sales teams can use all this info to contact leads who meet their ideal customer profile.